The 5 communication styles customer service agents need to know

 - Encourage balanced conversations.
 Especially if you manage a remote team, set clear expectations for online behaviour and communication.
 During meetings, make sure you encourage everyone to participate.
 Aggressive communicators will most likely be the loudest voices, so you need to ask for contributions from all team members when possible.
 Asking open-ended questions will also go a long way in getting passive and passive-aggressive communicators to speak their minds.

 Gather the tools you need to be an effective communicator

-An assertive communication style is preferred in all types of situations and can help you improve your workplace relationships.
-But to make your interactions even smoother, it’s also important to understand the communication style of others, especially those of your customers—you don’t want to lose a loyal customer because of a communication breakdown.
-Learning how customers interact with your business can help you respond to them in a more appropriate and effective manner.
+An assertive customer service communication style is preferred in all types of situations and can help you improve your workplace relationships.
+But to make your customer service communication skills even smoother, it’s also important to understand the communication style of others, especially those of your customers – you don’t want to lose a loyal customer because of a communication breakdown.
+Learning how customers interact with your business can help you use your customer service communication skills to respond to them in a more appropriate and effective manner.

 To enhance conversations and create stronger connections with your customers, use CX software like Zendesk Suite.
 Zendesk not only makes things easy on your customers, but also sets customer service teams up for success.
-Agents can access a customer's history, data, and insights while assisting them on any support channel—empowering them to personalize each interaction.
+Agents can access a customer’s history, data and insights while assisting them on any support channel – empowering them to personalise each interaction.